 The last time we heard from Brad Meltzer was when he "investigated" whether Houdini was murdered on his show Decoded.
 Among the many, many untruths perpetuated in that episode was the allegation that Bess Houdini murdered her husband because he suppressed her own show business ambitions.
 It was preposterous and offensive, but typical of the conspiracy-laden pseudo-scholarship of "reality" TV which is Meltzer's specialty.

 It is true that Houdini was friendly with law enforcement and took a great interest in the methods and practises of criminals and con-men.
 He even penned a book on the subject in 1906 called The Right Way To Do Wrong.
 It's also true that he had a relationship with Superintendent William Melville of Scotland Yard, who did operate an early version of British Intelligence (formal intelligence agencies as we know them did not exist at this time).
 Houdini appears to have written Melville on two occasions when he was performing in Germany in 1900 and 1902, which Melville called "reports."
-Houdini was a habitual letter writer, a gossip, and a bit of a G-man at heart, so it was in his character to do this.
-If he was indeed reporting on matters of intelligence, then technically this would classify him as a "spy."
+If Houdini was indeed providing intelligence information, even just gossip, then technically this would classify him as a "spy."
 But two vague mentions of "reports" by someone with the initials "HH" isn't much, yet that's the entire factual foundation of the Houdini spy theory and industry.

 Now, I don't know the authors hearts and minds, but I do know that the economics of writing non-fiction are not great (it's one of the reasons I've yet to produce a Houdini book myself).
 A sale to Hollywood is pretty much the only way a non-fiction work makes money for the author and publisher.
 So tickling Hollywood's buying bone can become a corrupting influence.
 There can be pressure to showcase a sensationalistic and cinematic angle, and turning Houdini into 007 certainly fit that bill, even if the facts were not really there to support it